A 1000 years of economic bubbles, panics, and collapses shows that investors always think ‘this time is different’

 Oh really?

 The advertisement warns of speculative financial bubbles.
 It mocks a group of gullible Frenchmen seduced into a silly, 18th-century investment scheme, noting that the modern shareholder, armed with superior information, can avoid the pitfalls of the past.
+One frame flashes a search bar suggesting you can discover all details about crypto casinos before investing—another nod to the illusion of perfect knowledge.
 “How different the position of the investor today!” the ad enthuses.

 It ran in The Saturday Evening Post on Sept.
 14, 1929.
 A month later, the stock market crashed.